webtides/ocean-crm/README.md

 # ocean-crm

 ## TODOs
+* Preview Modal for resources from overview
 * Notifications (for Contacts Pages?) like Flash Messages
-* Use Model classes
-* Don't pass all fields from db to frontend
-* Preview Modal for resources from overview
 * Svg partials/helpers instead of inline copies
 * Logo
 * Favicon